Pentagon suppressing book on interrogations: former investigator

 "We are definitely not trying to keep him from publishing," Walker told Reuters, adding that a staff shortage also has contributed to the delay.
 "We are trying to push it out."

-Now the ACLU is taking Fallon's case to Congress.
+Now the ACLU and the Columbia University institute are taking Fallon's case to Congress.

-"Mr. Fallon has a First Amendment right to timely review, and the public has a First Amendment right to hear Mr. Fallon's account," the ACLU said in a letter sent on Wednesday to four Democrats on the Senate Intelligence Committee; Republican Senator John McCain, the chairman of the Senate Armed Services Committee; and that panel's top Democrat, Jack Reed.
+"Mr. Fallon has a First Amendment right to timely review, and the public has a First Amendment right to hear Mr. Fallon's account," the groups said in a letter sent on Wednesday to four Democrats on the Senate Intelligence Committee; Republican Senator John McCain, the chairman of the Senate Armed Services Committee; and that panel's top Democrat, Jack Reed.

 The letter asks the lawmakers to intervene with the Pentagon "to expedite" the review.